 9 Can't-Miss Photo Ops in Theodore Roosevelt National Park

 Beth Mancuso is a Minnesota-based photographer who loves to hike, camp and explore.
-She visits at least one national park a year and has visited Theodore Roosevelt National Park twice.
-A third visit is planned to say her vows in summer 2019.
+She visits at least one national park a year.
 Here are 9 of her favorite view spots at Theodore Roosevelt National Park:

 1 Wild horses Perhaps the most magical part of Theodore Roosevelt National Park is the free-roaming horses, found only in the South Unit.
 They are best spotted around dawn or dusk.
 We saw them most frequently around Jules Creek, on the stretch of road from Boicourt Trail to Jones Trail.